-Lee has been named a World’s Leading Patent Litigator by IAM Patent Litigation 250, and is listed in Band 1 of Chambers USA from 2007–2019.
-Seasoned litigator Lee Bromberg has “a strong reputation” in the Boston IP community, handling patent, trademark and trade dress disputes for clients in a wide range of industries.
+Lee has been named a World’s Leading Patent Litigator by IAM Patent Litigation 250, and has been listed in Band 1 of Chambers USA from 2007–2020.
+Chambers notes, “seasoned litigator Lee Bromberg has ‘a strong reputation’ in the Boston IP community, handling patent, trademark and trade dress disputes for clients in a wide range of industries.”
 Peers say he “is very experienced, and uses that experience to his advantage.”
-Chambers sources describe Lee Bromberg as “one of the best and brightest in Boston – and he has been for years.”
+Additional Chambers USA sources describe Lee as “one of the best and brightest in Boston – and he has been for years.”
 Peers also add: “He is a great lawyer and a first-class guy.”
 He has had signal success in recent years litigating in the trademark arena, in particular regarding the eligibility of color marks for registration.

-He is listed among The World’s Leading Trademark Professionals 2014-2019 by World Trademark Review.
+He is listed among The World’s Leading Trademark Professionals 2014–2021 by World Trademark Review.
 He has been named among the top 100 lawyers in Massachusetts, listed in The Best Lawyers in America for intellectual property and patent litigation since 2006, and named in Massachusetts Super Lawyers in the field of intellectual property through 2018.
-He has also been named the Best Lawyers 2016 and 2017 Boston “Lawyer of the Year” for Litigation–Intellectual Property.
+He has also been named the Best Lawyers 2016, 2017 and 2021 Boston “Lawyer of the Year” for Litigation–Intellectual Property.
 He has received one of the highest peer review ratings from Martindale Hubbell, based on a survey of other lawyers and judges.

 Lee has represented nationally known companies in trademark and trade dress cases and has assisted a number of clients in copyright and trade secret misappropriation disputes.
-For example, he successfully defended the famous Red Sole Mark of Christian Louboutin in the Second Circuit.
-In a Lanham Act false advertising case involving musical instruments, he won a jury verdict of $20.7 million, described as “the largest financial judgment in music industry history” by Music Trades Magazine.
-He has represented Harvard University in a series of trademark cases and in disputes over domain names.
 Lee’s practice also includes client counseling, negotiation and alternative dispute resolution in intellectual property matters and complex commercial matters.

 Lee has previously served as a Special Assistant Attorney General to the Massachusetts Attorney General on civil rights cases in the courts.
 He has also previously served as Clinical Associate Professor of Law at Boston University School of Law.

-Lee has been a Trustee, Massachusetts Continuing Legal Education, Inc., former President, Boston Patent Law Association, Board Member of the Ford Hall Forum, Vice President of the Board of Boston Baroque and former President and Board Member of All Newton Music School, Inc. He has held leadership positions in national, regional and specialty bar associations.
-Lee currently serves on the Programme Committee of the American Intellectual Property Law Association and a Fellow of the Boston Bar Foundation.
+Lee has been a trustee of Massachusetts Continuing Legal Education, Inc., former president of the Boston Patent Law Association, board member of the Ford Hall Forum, vice president of the Board of Boston Baroque, and former president and Board Member of All Newton Music School, Inc. He has held leadership positions in national, regional, and specialty bar associations.
+Lee currently serves on the Programme Committee of the American Intellectual Property Law Association and as a fellow of the Boston Bar Foundation.